one-zero-eight/room-booking/README.md

 We use Docker with Docker Compose plugin to run the service on servers.

-1. Copy the file with environment variables: `cp .example.env .env`
-2. Change environment variables in the `.env` file
-3. Copy the file with settings: `cp settings.example.yaml settings.yaml`
+1. Copy the file with settings: `cp settings.example.yaml settings.yaml`
-4. Change settings in the `settings.yaml` file according to your needs (check [settings.schema.yaml](settings.schema.yaml) for more info)
+2. Change settings in the `settings.yaml` file according to your needs (check [settings.schema.yaml](settings.schema.yaml) for more info)
-5. Install Docker with Docker Compose
+3. Install Docker with Docker Compose
-6. Build a Docker image: `docker compose build --pull`
+4. Build a Docker image: `docker compose build --pull`
-7. Run the container: `docker compose up --detach`
+5. Run the container: `docker compose up --detach`
-8. Check the logs: `docker compose logs -f`
+6. Check the logs: `docker compose logs -f`

 # How to update dependencies